nie6268/PocketOBI/hardware/README.md

 First fabricated and **bench-validated** revision — Gerbers dated **2026-08-05** (`gerber/PocketOBI-HW-gerbers-2026-08-05.zip`).
-This is the exact set that was ordered and tested.
-The KiCad sources have since had minor top-copper cleanup only; pads, vias, drill holes and the bottom-copper routing are unchanged.
+This is the exact set that was ordered and

 ## What's here